StudioEtrange/tango/README.md

     * If your Docker host also has a dedicated graphics card, the video encoding acceleration of Intel Quick Sync Video may become unavailable when the GPU is in use.

+## Optional DNS Configuration

+* As requirements you have a wildcard domain name that point to your host (*.domain.org).
+But you can optimize this by configuring the wildcard domain to be solved
+    * as your external public IP when requested from outside
+    * and as your local machine IP hosting tango when requested from local network

+* You can do this in your internet box or any software that manage your local network DNS server
+    * sample for OpenWrt configuration using dnsmasq to resolve any *.domain.org or domain.org as a unique 192.168.0.50 host inside localhost
+        ```
+        uci add_list dhcp.@dnsmasq[0].address="/domain.org/192.168.0.50"
+        uci changes firewall
+        uci commit
+        /etc/init.d/firewall reload
+        ```
+    * sample for pfsense to resolve any *.domain.org or domain.org as a unique 192.168.0.50 host inside localhost
+        * Go to Services / DNS Forwarder
+        * Pick Custom options and set `address=/domain.org/192.168.0.50`

 ## Troubleshooting